 How do you plan to protect the environment during this project?

-We are required to meet Georgia EPD guidelines for land disturbing activities and waterways and flood plain crossings prior to commencing construction.
-We do not anticipate any environmental issues or contamination.
+Sandersville Railroad is required to meet Georgia EPD guidelines for land disturbing activities and waterways and flood plain crossings prior to commencing construction.
+The railroad does not anticipate any environmental issues or contamination.
 The route was selected to avoid sensitive environmental areas near the upper Ogeechee River northeast of the planned route, as well as minimizing grade changes.
-Our engineering firm has engaged Corblu Ecology Group as a partner in the environmental considerations of this project.
+Sandersville Railroad’s engineering firm has engaged Corblu Ecology Group as a partner in the environmental considerations of this project.

 Are there wetlands along the route?

 There are some wetlands along the northern end of the route.
-SRR will follow local, state, and federal laws to ensure that water quality is not harmed during construction or during operations of the route.
-There are strict standards for construction in wetland areas that SRR is required to follow.
+Sandersville Railroad will follow local, state and federal laws to ensure that water quality and the environment are not harmed during construction or during operations of the HansonSpur.
+There are strict standards for construction in wetland areas that Sandersville Railroad is required to follow.

 Will this affect the groundwater near my home?